-They are true mompreneurs juggling babies, preschoolers, business and purpose.
+She is a true mompreneur juggling babies, preschoolers, business, and purpose.
 I recently found this site and can’t get enough of it.

 There are posts to help you with landing pages, design elements, and great tips for helping mompreneurs get sh*t done!

 My favorite so far is surprising productivity hacks for work at home moms.
-I’m all about working smarter, not harder.
+I’m all for working smarter, not harder.

 14. Practical Mommy

 Kristen’s blog Practical Mommy is my guilty pleasure.
 It’s like opening up a magazine and reading about mommy styles, work at home stuff, mommy hacks and making money – all my favorite topics.

 Her posts are fun to read and offers some great tips to mommyhood.

 Be sure to check out her round up post of work-at-home mamas and how they work at home with kids.

-Jessi’s blog, The Budget Mama, gives a real-life account on living on one budget.
+Jessi’s blog, Jessi Fearon, gives a real-life account on living on one budget.
 She’s down-to-earth and holds nothing back when she – this is her words – airs her dirty laundry (aka her budget).